denten/denten.github.io/_includes/CV/08-service.md

 and Arts Computing*; *National Science Foundation*; *Modernism/Modernity*;
 *Science, Technology & Human Values*, & Association of Computational Linguistics (ACL).
+- Program Committee, International Conference of Computational Linguistics, Workshop on Trolling, Aggression and Cyberbullying (2018).
-- Program Committee, Association for Computational Linguistics, Abusive Language Workshop (August, 2017).
-Vancouver, Canada.
+- Program Committee, Association for Computational Linguistics, Abusive Language Workshop (2017,2018).
-- Knowledge design consulting for Diller Scofidio + Renfro.
+- Knowledge design consulting for Diller Scofidio + Renfro (2017).
-- 2 years as a managing editor of *Modernism/Modernity* (Modernist Studies Association and John-Hopkins University Press, job following placement of manuscript).
+- 2 years as a managing editor of *Modernism/Modernity*.
 - 5+ years application development (Microsoft).
 - 5+ years web design with an emphasis on content management systems (clients include General Motors, The Greening of Detroit, MRI, MSU Libraries and